 Before I departed from the Grey campsite, however, I decided to take a few hours to hike around and get a closer look at the incredible glacier I’d seen from far away the day before.

-There was a mirador near my camp that I started at, finding a perch with a view and sitting to watch the clouds pass over the sweeping ice field.
+There was a mirador near my camp that I stared at, finding a perch with a view and sitting to watch the clouds pass over the sweeping ice field.

 Day 3: A Panoramic Afternoon